1947 Gilgit rebellion: Coup d'etat

-On November 2, the Pakistani flag was raised on the old tower in the Gilgit Scout Lines, under the command of Major Brown.

-On 12 January 1948, the authority was handed over to Colonel Aslam Khan the first local commander of the Gilgit Scouts, under the Command of the Azad Jammu and Kashmir provisional government.
+On 12 January 1948, the authority was handed over to Colonel Aslam Khan, the first local commander of the Gilgit Scouts, under the command of the Azad Jammu and Kashmir provisional government.

 Major William Brown, though claiming to act independently, was covertly supported by certain British individuals sympathetic to Pakistan, notably with Col. Bacon serving as a liaison with the Pakistani government during the Gilgit coup of 1947.
 While not officially sanctioned by the British government, the King later honored Brown with an OBE, suggesting tacit approval of his actions.
-India was shocked by the loss of Gilgit, especially as British officials like Governor Cunningham failed to recognize J&K’s accession to India.
-Mountbatten’s misguided advice to Nehru to approach the UN, instead of pursuing military action, resulted in the internationalisation of the Kashmir issue and the permanent loss of Gilgit to India.
+India was shocked by the loss of Gilgit, especially as British officials like Governor Cunningham failed to recognize maharaja of Jammu and Kashmir’s accession to India.
+Mountbatten’s advice to Nehru to approach the UN, instead of pursuing military action, resulted in the internationalisation of the Kashmir issue and the permanent loss of Gilgit to Pakistan.